blocknotes/administrate_ransack/README.md

 ```erb
 <%= render('administrate_ransack/filters') %>
 ```
-- See the Customizations section to change the attributes list
+- See the Usage section for extra options

 ## Usage
 - The filters partial accepts some optional parameters: